Cover illustration from the beautiful graphic novel, Back and Forth, told in linocut illustrations, made by Toronto artist Marta Chudolinska

 For those of you reading this post who are beginner print-makers or do not know much about printing, here is a brief overview of 3 different illustration printing processes, traditionally used in making artist books, or what are now considered rare books.
 I will mostly focus on relief printing.

-**Much of this blog post is compiled from course notes and power point slides**
+**Much of this blog post is compiled from course notes and power point slides at the Faculty of Information when I was a student (Fall-2016-INF2162H – Rare Books & Manuscripts)**

 Three main illustration processes